 This strategy is exclusive to the binary options environment because its primary intent is to concentrate on the lower and upper prices of a select asset until expiration.
 As such, your attention is not directed towards selecting the direction in which the price of a chosen asset will advance.
-Instead, you will be attempting to forecast whether price will remain within two predefined levels without breaking outside these confines when utilizing a boundary strategy.
+Instead, you will be attempting to forecast whether prices will remain within two predefined levels without breaking outside these confines when utilizing a boundary strategy.
 Consequently, you will acquire the opportunity to profit from trading binary options irrespective of which direction the price of an asset progresses as long as it resides within your chosen limits.

 For example, envisage that you have implemented a boundary strategy utilizing the EUR/USD current option.
 Assume that you selected an upper boundary of 1.3350 and a lower one of 1.3300.
 The opening price of your trade is 1.3320 and your expiry time is 30 minutes.
-At expiration, if price had consistently traded between 1.330 and 1.3350 then your binary option would finish ‘in-the-money’ and you would have collected a payout.
-Alternatively, if price have drifted outside these boundaries even once during the active lifetime of your binary option, then you would be ‘out-of-the-money’ when the 30 minutes elapses.
+At expiration, if the price had consistently traded between 1.330 and 1.3350 then your binary option would finish ‘in-the-money’ and you would have collected a payout.
+Alternatively, if price has drifted outside these boundaries even once during the active life of your binary option, then you would be ‘out-of-the-money’ when the 30 minutes elapses.

 The above diagram clearly demonstrates the primary concepts behind a boundary strategy.
 If the price of the asset remained within the displayed upper and lower limits, then the trade would be a winner.
-However, you will note that price slips below the lower boundary towards the right of the chart, albeit for a brief period only.
+However, you will note that the price slips below the lower boundary towards the right of the chart, albeit for a brief period only.
 Even so, such a development would be sufficient to render the position with an ‘out-of-the-money’ status at expiration.

-Designing a Boundary Strategy
+Designing a boundary strategy